Vyral/base-template/_posts/2019-01-24-local-professional-mark-morgan-explains-the-luxury-appraisal-process.md

 25:18 - How to get in touch with us/ How to contact Mark Morgan

-If you have any other questions or would like more information, f
+If you have any other questions or would like more information, feel free to give us a call or send us an email.
+We look forward to hearing from you soon.